RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 wildfly2                   : ok=8    changed=2    unreachable=0    failed=0
 ```

-:boom: And you should now be able to access the url of loadbalancer1 by running _curl_ again, try it, as shown below:
+:boom: And you should now be able to access the url of loadbalancer1 by running _curl_ again.
+Try it as shown below:
 ```
 $ curl -w '\n' http://18.184.24.113/
 Howdy from Red Hat at 2018-08-31T08:45:38.084Z (from ip-172-31-25-165.eu-central-1.compute.internal)